Trudeau Foundation Doctoral Scholarship

 The Pierre Elliott Trudeau Foundation Scholarship Program will help shape researchers into engaged leaders who are conscious of the impact of their research, connected to the realities of the communities in which they work, and open to non-conventional forms of knowledge.
 The Foundation is seeking candidates who are audacious, original, and forward-thinking.

 Up to 20 Trudeau Scholarships are awarded each year to support doctoral students pursuing research in one or more of the four themes: Human Rights and Dignity, Responsible Citizenship, Canada in the World and People and their Natural Environment.
 Trudeau Scholars are highly gifted individuals who are actively engaged in their fields and expected to become leading national and international figures.

 - Doctoral students already accepted into or in year one, two, or three of a full-time program in the humanities or social sciences whose work relates to one of the Foundations’ four themes

 - Canada and the World; and

 - Canadian citizens, whether at a Canadian or an international institution

 - Up to 25% of Scholars in a given year may be non-Canadians (permanent residents or foreign nationals) enrolled in a doctoral program at a Canadian institution

 Candidates must demonstrate the following qualities in their applications:

-Application instructions are available on the Trudeau Foundation website: http://www.trudeaufoundation.ca/en/programs/scholarships/become-scholar
+Before you begin your application, please review the step-by-step application instructions available on the Trudeau Foundation website: http://www.trudeaufoundation.ca/en/programs/scholarships/become-scholar

 - For University Name, enter "The University of British Columbia"